 If the addict refuses help and all treatment, they likely will continue down the path of destruction that could eventually lead to prison or death.
 If at all possible, seek help for them while recovery is still possible.
 This is the best thing you can do.
 Seek professional help and get them into a licensed long-term addiction treatment facility.
 Be supportive and a source of emotional support.

 Many times the habit has led to legal problems and arrest records.
 The court system will sometimes require a drug and alcohol rehabilitation center as part of the rehabilitative process.
-If that is not the case, several sources within a community can recommend a reputable facility such as Best Drug Rehabilitation.
+If that is not the case, several sources within a community can recommend a reputable facility.

 Besides government agencies, talk to clergy or local educators.
 Many times, an employer is required to offer assistance through rehabilitation.
 Many insurance companies provide some support or coverage for treatment plans.
 Talk to a physician.
 They are skilled and can provide advice on many facilities and programs.

 Contact a facility directly to determine how they can help the addict and their family.
-Facilities, such as Best Drug Rehabilitation can offer customized long-term care for those addicted to a substance.
+Facilities can offer customized long-term care for those addicted to a substance.
+Or, you can contact us at Best Drug Rehabilitation and let us help you choose the right program for your needs.